Sugar Talk Sugar Talk

 Safeguarding sustainability at Ragus

-At Ragus, we know that sustainability is a collaborative project.
-What are we doing to play our part?
+Ragus is underpinned by our commitment to corporate social responsibility (CSR) which is embedded in everything we do.
+We understand that sustainability is a collaborative project.
+So, what are we doing to play our part?

 A sign of the times

 It is now critical that companies are mindful of their environmental impact.
-Assessing ways to reduce energy consumption or the usage of single-use plastics is commonplace in industry, as supply chain actors are being forced to examine the impact of their actions on the planet.
-As a result, clients and consumers are beginning to prioritise working with companies who pursue sustainable goals, with this trend showing no sign of slowing.
+Assessing ways to reduce energy consumption or the usage of single-use plastics is commonplace in industry, as supply chain actors are being forced to examine their impact on the planet.
+As a result, clients and consumers are beginning to prioritise working with companies who pursue sustainable goals.

-At Ragus, sustainability forms one of our 10 pillars of corporate social responsibility (CSR).
+At Ragus, sustainability forms one of our 10 pillars of corporate responsibility (CSR).
 It is ingrained in our operations and underpins our attempts to limit waste, increase efficiency and reduce our carbon footprint.
-Not only is this necessary in order to preserve the health of our plant, but it is also, as we see it, simply the right way to operate.

 Fine tuning our CSR policy so it is as beneficial and responsive as possible is an ongoing project.
 In 2012 we opened a brand new and resource efficient plant, equipped with a custom-made production line that maximised efficiency throughout the sugar production process.
 While this plant remains one of the most technically advanced of its kind, we are always striving to promote operations that have sustainability at their core and developing processes that deliver maximum efficiency.